digital-asset/hub-automation-example/README.md

 ├── pyproject.toml
 ```

-The file with the main portion of the code (here `pythonbot_example.py`) can have any name, but must be imported in `__init__.py` where the `main` function should be called as this file is what will be run when the bot is initialized:
+The file with the main portion of the code (here `pythonbot_example.py`) can have any name, but must be imported in `__init__.py` where the `main` function should be called.
+This file will be run when the bot is initialized:

 ### __init__.py
 ```python